openwisp/openwisp-controller/README.rst

 1. VPN Subnet Division Rule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A subnet division rule having of "VPN" type will provision subnets when a VPN Client template is added to a device.
+This rule provisions subnets when a VPN Client template is added to a device.
 It is pre-required that the related VPN server has the same subnet for which the subnet division rule is created.

 2. Device Subnet Division Rule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A subnet division rule having of "Device" type will provision subnets when a new device registers on the controller.
-Also, adding a new rule of "Device" type will provision subnets and IP addresses for existing devices.
+This rule provisions subnets when a new device registers on the controller.
+Adding a new rule of "Device" type will provision subnets and IP addresses for existing devices of the organization.
+It is pre-required for devices to have a related configuration

 .. image:: https://raw.githubusercontent.com/openwisp/openwisp-controller/issues/400-subnet-subdivision-rule/docs/subnet-division-rule/subnet-division-rule.png
   :alt: Creating a subnet division rule example